 Through digitalisation, it is possible to measure and continuously monitor the positive or negative impacts generated by the different lines of action of the Urban Agendas of our cities and, therefore, to calibrate or redirect their objectives when the effect is not as expected.
 These digital Urban Agendas will facilitate a kind of benchmarking process between different cities with similar characteristics, contributing directly to sharing best practices and, therefore, to accelerating the processes of green and ecological transition towards a true scenario of sustainability.

-More than 250 automated indicators allow the public manager to have the data always updated and on the same platform, facilitating a constant verification of the level of compliance with the Sustainable Development Goals and the 2030 Agenda, which allows planning and/or improving infrastructures; defining sustainability strategies (Smart City); designing the Spanish Urban Agenda for the municipality; improving access to Next Generation Funds; meeting the environmental commitments set by the European Union; and demonstrating good environmental management to the public.
+More than 250 automated indicators allow the public manager to have the data always updated and on the same platform, facilitating constant verification of the level of compliance with the Sustainable Development Goals and the 2030 Agenda, which allows planning and/or improving infrastructures; defining sustainability strategies (Smart City); designing the Spanish Urban Agenda for the municipality; improving access to Next Generation Funds; fulfilling the environmental commitments set by the European Union; and demonstrating good environmental management to the public.

 Another essential aspect is prevention.
 The digital data collection and processing systems with which we operate are essential to ensure maximum efficiency of action in the face of possible climate crises in cities.
 Thus, thanks to the data provided and processed in real time, the authorities have all the information they need to make the best decisions.
 The operational intelligence of Dinapsis' solutions is essential to create resilient cities, capable of withstanding crisis episodes.